Mohanavadivel-git/caasworkshop/troubleshooting.md

 ### Root Cause and Workaround

 In your `.ssh` folder (typically located in your user profile drive) you must remove or comment out the reference to hard-coded proxies.

+---

+## Issue - Docker
+### Behavior

+On a Windows machine with Docker installed, VirtualBox does not work.

+### Root Cause and Workaround

+The root cause of the issue is Hyper-V. Docker for Windows requires Hyper-V to be enabled and VirtualBox will not work when Hyper-V is enabled.
+To use localdev you must disable Hyper-V.

+---